isabella232/dde-handsonlab/step3/README.md

     ![]( ./images/image3.png)

-3. Once the Application Designer has downloaded the container images, extracted out the applicatoin files.
+3. Once the Application Designer has downloaded the container images, extracted out the application files.
 You can `Run` the application, directly from the UI.

     ![]( ./images/image4.png)